 FOR FURTHER INFORMATION CONTACT: Kenneth Hendricks, Associate General Counsel, U.S. Office of Special Counsel, by telephone at 202-254-3600, by facsimile at (202) 254-3711, or by email at khendricks@osc.gov.

-SUPPLEMENTARY INFORMATION
+SUPPLEMENTARY INFORMATION:

 Background

-The proposed rule makes minor changes to the existing language in 5 CFR 1800.1(c)(1)-(5) and (d), and 1800.2(b)(1)-(2) by replacing references to, and information about, the old OSC forms with references to, and information about, forms established by OSC.
+The proposed rule makes minor changes to the existing language in 5 CFR 1800.1(c)(1) through (5) and (d), and 1800.2(b)(1) and (2) by replacing references to, and information about, the old OSC forms with references to, and information about, forms established by OSC.
 The language in the proposed rule refers to forms established by OSC, and it covers the new form that OSC submitted to OMB for approval.
 The proposed rule will enable us to revise our forms in the future, while still providing for public notice and OMB’s review of future revisions.
 The proposed rule also updates the prohibited personnel practice provisions, at 5 CFR 1800.1(a)(13), based on the requirements of 5 U.S.C.
 2302(b)(13) regarding nondisclosure forms, policies, or agreements.
 Comments are invited on the proposed rule and the new form.

 OSC is an independent agency responsible for, among other things, (1) investigation of allegations of prohibited personnel practices defined by law at 5 U.S.C.
 2302(b), protection of whistleblowers, and certain other illegal employment practices under titles 5 and 38 of the U.S. Code, affecting current or former Federal employees or applicants for employment, and covered state and local government employees; and (2) the interpretation and enforcement of Hatch Act provisions on political activity in chapters 15 and 73 of title 5 of the U.S. Code.